OxidizeLabs/ferrite/docs/BENCHMARKING.md

-# TKDB Benchmarking Guide
+# Ferrite Benchmarking Guide

-This guide shows how to use **Criterion.rs** for performance benchmarking in TKDB.
+This guide shows how to use **Criterion.rs** for performance benchmarking in Ferrite.
 Criterion provides sophisticated statistical analysis, automatic trend detection, and beautiful HTML reports.

 ## Quick Start